hir0kio/ts-signify/README.md

 - publicKey `<PublicKey>` The public key that corresponds to the signature.
 - Returns: `<boolean>` The verification result.

-Verifies the data with the given public key.
+Verifies the signature with the given public key.

 ## Author